STAT(1) | General Commands Manual | STAT(1) |

 timefmt] [file ...] |

-utility displays information about the file
+utility displays information

-of the named file are not required, but all directories listed in the pathname
+execute permissions of the named file are not required, but all directories

-leading to the file must be searchable.
-If no argument is given,
+listed in the pathname leading to the file must be searchable.
+If no

-displays information about the file descriptor
+displays information about

-for standard input.
+the file descriptor for standard input.

 The information displayed is obtained by calling lstat(2) with the given argument and evaluating the returned structure.
 The default format displays the st_dev, st_ino, st_mode, st_nlink, st_uid, st_gid, st_rdev, st_size, st_atime, st_mtime, st_ctime, st_blksize, st_blocks, and st_flags fields, in that order.